-Last week, we looked at the down payment and legal expenses.
+Last week, we looked at the down payment and legal expenses in New Build Condo Closing Costs: Legal Fees and Status Certificates.
 This week, we will examine the taxes you are required to pay upon closing.

 Understanding the breakdown of your final closing costs can be confusing.
 It’s best to consult a real estate lawyer to help you understand the different amounts and how they are applied.
 As outlined on the New In Homes website, there are a couple of different taxes associated with purchasing a condominium in Ontario.